Bernardus Johannes Alfrink: Biography

 From 1962 to 1965, the Dutch primate participated at the Second Vatican Council, and sat on its Board of Presidency.
 During one session of the council, Alfrink had Cardinal Alfredo Ottaviani's microphone turned off after the latter exceeded his time limit.

 Alfrink was one of the cardinal electors in the 1963 papal conclave, which selected Pope Paul VI.
 Along with Cardinal Giovanni Colombo, he assisted Cardinal Achille Liénart in delivering one of the closing messages of the council on 8 December 1965.

+After the first meeting between Church and Freemasonry which had been held on 11 April 1969 at the convent of the Divine Master in Ariccia, he was the protagonist of a series of public handshakes between high prelates of the Roman Catholic Church and the heads of Freemasonry.
+In 1970, he led the Dutch Pastoral Council in calling for the end of the ban on married priests, and admitting women to the priesthood.

 He served as President of the Episcopal Conference of the Netherlands.
 Resigning as Utrecht's archbishop on 6 December 1975, he later voted in the conclaves of August and October 1978, which selected Popes John Paul I and John Paul II respectively.
 During the last years of his life, Alfrink lived, with his housekeeper Dora, in a bungalow at Dijnselburg near Huis ter Heide.
 The bungalow was called "Dora et Labora" by the Cardinal.
 It was specifically designed for him.
 He reappeared in public when Pope John Paul II visited the cardinal in 1985 during a papal visit to Benelux.

 Bernardus Johannes Cardinal Alfrink died in Nieuwegein at age 87, and after his funeral services in St. Catharine's Cathedral, was buried at St. Barbara's cemetery, next to his predecessor.